-- Monitoring of frequent handwashing and no bare-hand contact of ready-to-eat foods by staff. - All staff shall be screened daily before entering the facility.
+- · Monitoring of frequent handwashing and no bare-hand contact of ready-to-eat foods by staff. - All staff shall be screened daily before entering the facility.
 Any employee with a cough, sore throat, fever, or shortness of breath shall be immediately excluded from the facility. - Signage must be placed at the front of restaurants to alert patrons not to enter the facility if they are sick or have symptoms such as cough, sore throat, fever, or shortness of breath. - Facilities with any employee testing positive shall be reported to the Arkansas Department of Health immediately.

-- Single-Use items including, but not limited to, disposable silverware, condiment packets, and straws shall be removed from public access and provided only upon request. - Self-service operations, including, but not limited to, salad bars, buffets, and condiment bars shall remain closed for patron access. - Bars and entertainment operations (such as live music, in-seat gaming devices, or arcades) within restaurants are prohibited.
-Normal service of alcohol within the restaurant seating area is allowed.
-This does not restrict the preparation of alcoholic beverages in the bar area. - Restrooms and other high-touch areas shall be disinfected frequently based on customer volume.
+- Single-Use items including, but not limited to, disposable silverware, condiment packets, and straws shall be removed from public access and provided only upon request. - Self-service operations, including, but not limited to, salad bars, buffets, and condiment bars shall remain closed for patron access. - Bars within restaurants are permitted, effective May 19, 2020, as long as physical distancing of 6 feet between individuals is maintained. - Entertainment operations (such as live music, in-seat gaming devices, or arcades) within restaurants are permitted, effective May 19, 2020, as long as physical distancing of 6 feet between individuals is maintained. - Performers or players must be separated from the audience by at least 12 feet and must be limited to fifty (50) or fewer. - Performers or players may be without a face covering if they are 12 feet from other persons, including other performers. - In-seat gaming, arcades, billiards, and other games that patrons physically touch should be disinfected between each use. - Restrooms and other high-touch areas shall be disinfected frequently based on customer volume. - · Service may be declined to patrons not wearing masks.